AjayKMehta/setup-machine/README.md

 1. Download and install R from [CRAN website](https://cran.r-project.org/bin/windows/base/).
 Alternatively, `winget install  RProject.R`.
 1. Add **\<InstallPath\>\bin\x64** to `$PATH`.
 1. Default folder of .RProfile and .REnviron is ~\Documents which leads to issues if OneDrive moves this folder to ~\OneDrive\Documents :frowning:.
-So , best to set environment variables:
+So, best to set environment variables:

     ```powershell
     [System.Environment]::SetEnvironmentVariable('R_ENVIRON_USER', '~\.Renviron', 'User')